 A newcomer to a Catholic prep high school falls in with a trio of outcast teenage girls who practice witchcraft and they all soon conjure up various spells and curses against those who even slightly anger them.

-Jack and Diane were lovers, two crazy kids living in the heartlands (Gee, and John Mellencamp didn't get any writing or soundtrack credits).
-Diane is the airheaded captain of the cheerleading squad, who follows her through whatever she does.
+Jack and Diane were lovers, two crazy kids living in the heartlands.
+Airheaded Diane captains the cheerleading squad, who follow her through whatever she does.
 Jack is, of course, the football team's star quarterback.
-Diane comes up pregnant and the two are thrown out of their homes.
-They move into an apartment, where they try to live on Jack's part-time salary as a clerk at a video store.
+When Diane becomes pregnant, the two are thrown out of their homes and move into an apartment where they try to live on Jack's part-time salary from clerking at a video store.
 Meanwhile both continue in school - cheerleading and quarterbacking.
-As Diane realizes that they are not making it financially, she recruits the other cheerleaders to help her rob a bank.
+When Diane realizes that they're not making it financially, she recruits the other cheerleaders to help her rob a bank.
 Their cheerleader oath of all for one commits them to helping her.
-They get guns from a local hood, who gives them the weapons in exchange for putting his homely daughter on the cheerleading squad.
+A local hood gives them guns in exchange for their promise to put his homely daughter on the cheerleading squad.
 Written by

 John Sacksteder <email@example.com>

 A high school cheerleading squad robs a bank in order to support the burgeoning family of one of their own.
 They get the idea watching the Keanu Reeves movie Point Break and then watch movies like Reservoir Dogs and Dog Day Afternoon to figure out how exactly to pull the caper off.